a-dev1/CP-Repo/_TLE/Trees/text.md

 # DFS (Depth First Search)
 --------------------------
-It's not able pre-order, post-order and in-order, these are specifically for binary trees.
+It's not always pre-order, post-order and in-order, these are specifically for binary trees.

 We go to a node and we kept going down.
 Code:-